 How effective is withdrawal at preventing pregnancy?

-- Based on typical withdrawal use, 27 out of 100 women become pregnant when using the withdrawal method with their partner.
+- Based on typical withdrawal use, 20 out of 100 women become pregnant when using the withdrawal method with their partner.
+So failure rates are 20% in typical use and 4% in perfect use.
 Typical use means couples who don’t use the withdrawal method correctly, whereby sperm enters into the vagina.

 - Based on perfect withdrawal use, where couples always withdraw correctly, 4 out every 100 women will become pregnant.
-You can make the withdrawal method more effective if you (or your male partner) knows exactly when you’re reaching the point of sexual excitement when you can’t control, stop, or postpone ejaculating.
+Couples can make the withdrawal method more

 - Also, the fluid that leaves a man’s penis before ejaculation, also known as pre-ejaculate or pre-cum, has been known to cause pregnancy.
 Some experts believe this happens because pre-ejaculate can pick up sperm left in a man’s urethra from previous ejaculations.
-So in order to improve the effectiveness of the withdrawal method, these experts advice you to urinate after you ejaculate.
+So in order to improve the effectiveness of the withdrawal method, experts advice you to urinate and

 All in all, the withdrawal method isn’t very reliable, so if getting pregnant is the worst thing in the world, this is not an ok option for you.